zhitaryksergey/kleiner-pfiffikus/wp-content/plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 10.7.8 (2021-10-18) =
+* Reviews that have no rating or have deeplinks in the review text are now being removed fromn review feeds automatically as they are not allowed by Google

+= 10.7.7 (2021-10-17) =
+* Added the Region Id attribute for Google Shopping feeds

+= 10.7.5 (2021-10-14) =
+* Added the Miinto.fr template

+= 10.7.4 (2021-10-13) =
+* Fixed a division by zero error

+= 10.7.3 (2021-10-12) =
+* Fixed filters on purchase note array's

+= 10.7.2 (2021-10-12) =
+* Added support for the WPC Product Bundles for WooCommerce plugin

+= 10.7.1 (2021-10-11) =
+* Added purchase note attribute

+= 10.7.0 (2021-10-05) =
+* Made changes to the code to calculate the number of product variations that are on stock as it did not work for some users

+= 10.6.9 (2021-10-01) =
+* Solved some PHP 8 compatibility issues that caused feeds to get stuck processing

+= 10.6.8 (2021-09-30) =
+* Solved a Call to undefined method WC_Product_Simple::get_available_variations error

+= 10.6.7 (2021-09-29) =
+* Made a change to the code so it uses less memory when processing a feed

+= 10.6.6 (2021-09-28) =
+* Solved an issue where the plugin got stuck when variable products get deleted in WooCommerce during processing of the feed

+= 10.6.5 (2021-09-22) =
+* Build in an extra check to see if the cron events are active to update feeds.
+When not this cron event is being created.

+= 10.6.4 (2021-09-14) =
+* Added capacity attribute to the Google Shopping template

+= 10.6.3 (2021-09-13) =
+* Added display ads attributes to the Google Shopping template

+= 10.6.2 (2021-09-13) =
+* Fixed an issue where simple products with variations (which in theory is not possible) caused the feed processing to get stuck

+= 10.6.1 (2021-09-09) =
+* Solved an undefined array issue when creating a new feed

+= 10.6.0 (2021-09-09) =
+* Solved an issue with wrong sale prices when WCML was enabled and manual prices were entered

+= 10.5.9 (2021-09-08) =
+* Somehow simple products got an item_group_id for some users causing a critical error.
+Added a check on this to fix the error.

+= 10.5.8 (2021-09-07) =
+* Added a feature to be able to remove products from feeds when only few variations are in stock

+= 10.5.7 (2021-09-07) =
+* Fixed an issue where Rankmath plugin is installed but no primary category has been set.
+This resulted in a PHP notice in the logs.
+This has been solved now.

 = 10.5.6 (2021-09-03) =
 * Fixed an undefined variable issue for the facebook pixel id